 Bees are multi-skilled sustainability leaders:

-The value of bees is billions commercially, not to mention priceless to our ecosystem and health.
+The value of bees globally is billions commercially, approximately $577 billion including other pollinators, not to mention priceless for our ecosystem and health.
+(Intergovernmental Science-Policy Platform on Biodiversity and Ecosystem Services on pollinators, pollination and food production, 2016)

 On Bee-ing Threatened